Bosnia's visa breakthrough and the power of Europe

 As a result of these reforms by the end of 2009, some 65,000 biometric passports will have been issued.
 Bosnia has formalized cooperation with Eurojust, Europol, Frontex, and with EU member states and neighbouring countries.
 For years, police work in Bosnia was hampered by inadequate exchange of data, such as of criminal records, fingerprints and registered firearms.
 Now there is agreement which types of data to exchange.
 An exchange server connects all police stations to enable instant access to the information.

 Bosnia's law enforcement agencies and judicial authorities are making progress in investigating and prosecuting organized crime and corruption.
 Bosnia has also begun to seriously deal with migration issues.
 It has modern data protection legislation and a very capable supervisory authority.
-These are just some of the many reforms that have taken place recently (detailed up-to-date analysis of every single roadmap condition implementation in Bosnia can be found on the ESI website).
+These are just some of the many reforms that have taken place recently.

 This record challenges the image of a dysfunctional country dominated by elites incapable of compromise.
 It underlines the force of EU soft power, if used in the right way.
 Recent months have shown that when there is a real incentive and credible conditionality, based on European standards, things can move forward surprisingly quickly.
 2009 might yet see a fundamental turning point in Bosnia's history: the end of the international protectorate (and of the mandate of the Office of the High Representative) and the promise to overcome the visa fence that continues to isolate the country.